rcgsheffield/Sheffield_RCC_Docs/pilot/known-issues.rst

 Windows Machines
 ---------------------------------------

-Unlike the available Linux distributions, Windows Sever is more resouce intensive and usually takes longer to become available.
+Unlike the available Linux distributions, Windows Sever is more resource intensive and usually takes longer to become available.
 This has led to confusion in some cases.

-Unable to connect to new mahine
+Unable to connect to new machine
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 **Problem:** Upon creation of a machine, Ronin shows the :term:`instance` as “Available” however the system may be inaccessible via Ronin Link or SSH.